Skip to content

 Create a Kafka Cluster

-Once the Strimzi Operator is running, you can deploy a Kafka cluster by creating a Kafka custom resource and a KafkaNodePool resource.
+As the Strimzi Operator is available (which it is cluster-wide), you can deploy a Kafka cluster in your project namespace by creating a Kafka custom resource and a KafkaNodePool resource.

 Important: KafkaNodePool is Required